GoogleCloudPlatform/healthcare-data-harmonization/mapping_language/docs/codelab.md

 ### Nulls and null propagation

-The mapping engine will attempt to handle and ignore null and missing values/fields for you:
+*   The mapping engine handles and ignore null and missing values/fields by default, by following these rules:

-1) If a field is written with a null or empty value, it will be ignored (thus `null`, `{}`, and `[]` can never show up in the mapping output).
+    *   If a field is written with a null or empty value, it will be ignored (thus `null`, `{}`, and `[]` can never show up in the mapping output)

-2) If a non-existent field is accessed, it will return `null`
+    *   If a non-existent field is accessed, it will return `null`

-However, a null value will still be passed to a function.
-Thus functions writing fields with constants will still operate on null values.
+*   However, a null value is passed to a function and the function is still executed

-The following example demonstrates some of these properties:

 Input: